Here’s Exactly Why You Should Add Wild Elephant Encounters to Your Bucket List

 Strong Emotional Bonds

 The truly fascinating quality of an elephant lies in its strong emotional bonds that are very similar to humans.
 Elephants are capable of joy, sadness, grief, anger, envy and love just like us.
-Elephants can live up to 70 years and, living in close knit herds, will form strong familial bonds with their counterparts.
+They can live up to 70 years in close-knit herds and will form strong familial bonds with their counterparts.
 When a member of the herd dies, it is not unusual for the rest of the herd to mourn its death.

 Elephants take great care in burying their dead, covering the bodies in leaves and twigs.
 They have been known to remain at the burial ground for days to mourn the death of one of their own and have been observed to return to burial sites years later.